Close

 The information required under Section 197(12) of the Act read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is attached as Annexure - VI.

 Statement containing the particulars of top ten employees and the employees drawing remuneration in excess of limits prescribed under Section 197(12) of the Act read with Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is an annexure forming part of this Report.
 In terms of the proviso to Section 136(1) of the Act, the Report and Accounts are being sent to the Members excluding the aforesaid annexure.
-The said statement is also available for inspection with the Company.
+The said statement is available for inspection with the Company.
 Any Member interested in obtaining a copy of the same may write to the Company Secretary at investorcomplaints@tatapower.com.

 Officers of the organisation are classified into five management work levels i.e. MA, MB, MC, MD and ME.
 The work levels are further divided into grades.
 Non-management employees are across different grades and also have been classified as unskilled, semi-skilled, skilled and highly skilled.